top of page

 Hotel lobby with framed awards on a wooden table.
 Below, yellow and blue suitcases and a black bag rest on red carpet.
 Warm lighting.

 When we walked St Oswald’s Way, we started at Holy Island and finished in Hexham.
-While it worked logistically, we scattered straight home afterwards—and looking back, we’d have loved to celebrate the achievement together and finished on the Pilgrim’s Way to Holy Island, it would have made an epic end to our first epic adventure.
+While it worked logistically, we scattered straight home afterwards.
+Looking back, we’d have loved to celebrate the achievement together and finish on the Pilgrim’s Way to Holy Island; it would have made an epic end to our first epic adventure.
 It’s worth thinking about what kind of ending you want.

 How you want to sleep and what you’re willing to carry.

 Walking doesn’t have to mean roughing it unless that’s what you’re into.
 There’s no one right way to do it.
 If you’re up for wild camping (just be sure to seek permission from the landowner, especially in England, Wales, Northern Ireland and parts of Scotland).
-If you prefer something more comfortable, hostels or bunkhouses can be a great balance—carry your essentials and keep it simple.
+If you prefer something more comfortable, hostels or bunkhouses can be a great balance.
+You can carry your essentials and keep it simple.
 Or, if you fancy a little luxury, you can walk with just a day pack and stay in pubs or hotels, where a hot meal and a cosy bed are waiting at the end of the day.
-For us, we love the trail—but we also love hot showers, clean beds and all the comforts we can pack into a suitcase (that weighs 22 lbs or less) and is waiting for us at the next stop.
+For us, we love the trail, but we also love hot showers, clean beds and all the comforts we can pack into a suitcase (that weighs 22 lbs or less) and that is waiting for us at our next accommodation.

 Stack of history books on a wooden table with a brass compass.
 Background shows a lamp and chair, creating a cozy, scholarly ambiance.

-We start planning our next long distance trail a year in advance: find a trail, buy a guidebook, research the accommodation, transportation, luggage transfers and daily distance.
-Training starts 12-16 weeks ahead of hitting the trails.
+I start planning a year or so in advance of the hike: I find a trail, buy a guidebook, research the accommodation, transportation, luggage transfers and daily distance.
+I write up a training schedule and start increasing the miles 12-16 weeks ahead of hitting the trails.
+I also think about my why and the goals I have set for myself.

 A journey of a thousand miles begins with a single step. – Laozi